-The Fund is actively managed.
-The Fund invests primarily in listed equity securities across various global listed equity markets.
+The Fund is actively managed, and invests in global equities across various listed equity markets.

-B. Roles and responsibilities
+B. Roles and Responsibilities

 FundRock NZ Limited ("FundRock", "we", "us" or "our") is the licensed manager ("Manager") of the Scheme.
 The Manager's key roles and responsibilities are: